 One Stop Dentistry

-By teaming up with Dr. Sakos and Dr. Burden, we are able to keep all your dental needs under one roof.
+With extensive training in implants and cosmetic dentistry, Dr. Ho is able to keep all your dental needs under one roof.

 High Quality Services

 We only use the best materials for our patients to create long lasting and beautiful dentistry.

 We use the latest dental technology such as CEREC Omnicam to create more efficiency and accurate dentistry.

 Our patients are our family and we work very hard to create a relaxing dental environment that is as comfortable as your own home!